ScenePhase

 Overview

 The system moves your app’s Scene instances through phases that reflect a scene’s operational state.
-You can trigger actions when the phase changes.
+A scene’s operational state can vary depending on what platform it’s on and whether it’s in the foreground, minimized, in the app switcher, or in the background.
+You can perform actions when the phase changes.
 Read the current phase by observing the scenePhase value in the Environment:

 @Environment(\.scenePhase) private var scenePhaseHow you interpret the value depends on where it’s read from.
 If you read the phase from inside a View instance, you obtain a value that reflects the phase of the scene that contains the view.
 The following example uses the onChange(of:initial:_:) method to enable a timer whenever the enclosing scene enters the ScenePhase.active phase and disable the timer when entering any other phase: